-In our second project, we are investigating the cellular mechanism of action of a novel selfish genetic element that mediates hybrid incompatibility between different strains of C. elegans.
+In our second project, we are studying the genetics of hybrid incompatibility, both in C. elegans and in other related nematodes, with the goal of identifying genes that lead to speciation events.
+In C. elegans, we are investigating the cellular mechanism of action of a novel selfish genetic element that mediates hybrid incompatibility between different strains.
 The element consists of a sperm supplied toxin and its zygotically-acting antidote.
 When expressed ectopically, the toxin can kill a variety of cell types.
 We aim to determine the mechanism of cytotoxicity and investigate possible therapeutic applications of expressing the toxin and its antidote in other organisms.
+We have also begun characterizing hybrid incompatibility between a pair of recently discovered Canoerhabditis species.

 Copyright © 2003-2013 Molecular & Cellular Biology Program, University of Washington